opencontainers/runc/man/runc-exec.8.md

 : Pass _N_ additional file descriptors to the container (**stdio** + **$LISTEN_FDS** + _N_ in total).
 Default is **0**.

+**--cgroup** _path_ | _controller_[,_controller_...]:_path_
+: Execute a process in a sub-cgroup.
+If the specified cgroup does not exist, an error is returned.
+Default is empty path, which means to use container's top level cgroup.
+: For cgroup v1 only, a particular _controller_ (or multiple comma-separated controllers) can be specified, and the option can be used multiple times to set different paths for different controllers.
+: Note for cgroup v2, in case the process can't join the top level cgroup, **runc exec** fallback is to try joining the cgroup of container's init.
+This fallback can be disabled by using **--cgroup /**.

 # EXIT STATUS

 Exits with a status of _command_ (unless **-d** is used), or **255** if